Logging in to online resources

 Remote access methods

-You will be prompted to log in with your College username and password.
+When you locate the journal or the article required, clicking on Bookmarklet will allow you to log in with your College username and password.

 Institutional Login (Shibboleth / UK Access Management Federation)

 If you are locating papers via a search engine such as Google you can use your College username and password to access online resources direct from publisher’s website using Institutional Login, if the publisher supports this type of authentication.